-As at 31 December 2014, the Board consisted of three executive directors and three non-executive directors (of whom two are independent).
-The independent non-executive Directors are all experienced individuals from a range of industries and geographies.
+As at 31 December 2015, the Board consisted of three executive directors and five non-executive directors (of whom three are independent).
+The independent non-executive directors are all experienced individuals from a range of industries and geographies.
 Their mix of professional skills and experience is an important element in the proper functioning of the Board and in ensuring a high standard of objective debate and overall input to the decision-making process.

-The biographical details of the Directors and senior management are provided on page 2 to 8 of this report.
+The biographical details of the Directors and senior management are provided on pages 2 to 5 of this report.